 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
-Many returned to the camp and died.
-The less sick from the hospital were required to dig latrines and were given a canteen of water that was expected to last three days.
+On the details, they did road construction, loading and unloading trucks, and carrying goods on their backs.
+The POWs on the details were given a ration of water in a canteen that was expected to last three days.
+Many of these men returned from the work details only to die in the camp.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.
+The Japanese finally acknowledged they had to lower the death rate, so they opened a new POW camp at Cabanatuan.